Creating a Grafana dashboard and panel

 Grafana time-series panels include a tool that enables the end-user to filter on a given

-time range.
-A "time filter", if you will.
+time range, like a "time filter."
 Not surprisingly, Grafana has a way to link the

 user interface construct in a Grafana panel with the query itself.
 In this case,